mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 internally, right?
 Because they have like very specific requirements and they're just like at a huge scale, right?
-But, um, if you are not at that scale of a Salesforce over Google, where you actually have like multiple platform teams internally competing with the.
+But, um, if you are not at that scale of a Salesforce over Google, where you actually have like multiple platform teams internally competing with each other.

 Um, but you just have like one platform team.
 Then you wanna provide that platform team with the best possible toolbox to make them succeed.
-And you don't wanna, and you wanna make sure they don't reinvent the wheel and just like build the whole thing from scratch, but leverage a combination of, you know, either open source or open source and, and, and commercial offerings that give them that initial kind of, you know, found.
+And you don't wanna, and you wanna make sure they don't reinvent the wheel and just like build the whole thing from scratch, but leverage a combination of, you know, either open source or open source and, and, and commercial offerings that give them that initial kind of, you know, foundation.

-That, that then can be that sort of unop opinionated, um, you know, toolbox that we're talking about to go build your own opinionated platform and your own opinionated workflows on top.
+That, that then can be that sort of opinionated, um, you know, toolbox that we're talking about to go build your own opinionated platform and your own opinionated workflows on top.
 But I think it's important that you kind of focus as a platform team on that serve like last mile optimization and not on let me